 DECIEM The Ordinary is a multi-award-winning cult beauty brand renowned for its “clinical formulations with integrity”.
-Its affordable skincare range is free form parabens, sulphates mineral and animal oils and has become one of the most iconic brands in the industry.
+Its affordable skincare range is free from parabens, sulphates minerals and animal oils and has become one of the most iconic brands in the industry.

 Squalane is said to work wonders on dry skin by preventing moisture loss and since my main concern is dehydration I was interested to see how this unusual product could help.
 I must admit, incorporating Squalane into my routine has definitely revived my skin and on those days where it appears dry and irritated it literally saves the day.

 “Apply a thin layer to clean, dry skin at nighttime and allow it to work on your skin whilst you get on with your usual evening routine at home”.

 It’s great for your hair too – run a few drops of 100% plant-based Squalane through with your fingers to help prevent breakage.
 It also doubles as a heat protectant and adds a lovely shine to the hair.

 Note: This unscented product contains 100% pure plant-derived Squalane that is ECOCERT approved and is a USDA Certified Bio-based Product.

 If you’re looking to make some changes to your summer skincare at home routine, think about small changes you can make, along with some targeted products.
 Summer skincare is all about choosing the best skin care products for your individual skin concerns.

 Always patch test as recommended by the manufacturer